SQL Constraints

 SQL constraints help you

-Because of this, good database design always includes constraints.
+Because of this good database design always involve constraints.

 Types of SQL Constraints